-It is also one of the few e-mail marketing services that has integrations with over 80 different tools.
-So no matter what field you are in and no matter what tool you are using, ConvertKit works with it.
+It is also one of the few e-mail marketing services that have integrations with over 80 different tools.
+So no matter what field you are in and no matter what tool you are using, ConvertKit can work with it.

 The biggest reason you need to start building an e-mail list?
 The number of global e-mail users is 3.7 billion and this figure is said to grow to 4.3 billion by 2022.
 Most people check their e-mail account multiple times a day!

-Ideally, you should be ready to spend at some amount of money during your first year as a freelancer.
+Ideally, you should be able to spend some amount of money during your first year as a freelancer.